ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 __NOTE:__ You can verify or modify these values by navigating to the project properties (select Properties in the Solution Explorer) and choosing the Debug tab on the left.

-Now press __F5__ to run the application and you should see it deploy on the Raspberry Pi 2.
-You will see the red LED blick in unison with the red circle on the screen.
+Now press __F5__ to run the application and you should see it deploy on the RPi2.
+You will see the red LED blink in unison with the red circle on the screen.
 If the red LED is not blinking, but the display on the screen is, recheck your wiring.

 ## Conclusion &amp; Next Steps

 Congratulations!
-You have build a Universal Windows Platform application that controlled one of the GPIO pins and deployed the app to a Raspberry Pi.
+You have built a Universal Windows Platform application that controlled one of the GPIO pins and deployed the app to a Raspberry Pi.
 The core concepts you've learned are:

-1. Building a Universal Windows Platform application that can run on any WIndows 10 device.
+1. Building a Universal Windows Platform application that can run on any Windows 10 device.
-2. Testing for the existance of the GPIO controller to inform the application of what capabilities are accessible.
+2. Testing for the existence of the GPIO controller to inform the application of what capabilities are accessible.
-3. COntrolling the state of a device via the GPIO pins.
+3. Controlling the state of a device via the GPIO pins.

 In the [next lab][nextlab] you will set up a Microsoft Azure IoT Hub that will act as the cloud backend for your IoT devices.
 In the labs after that you will build a new _Thing_ that will collect environment data and send it to your IoT hub.